 Cocaine’s medicinal use historically has been as a topical anesthetic with vasoconstrictor properties, which means it causes veins and arteries to constrict when it is applied.
 Unlike pharmaceutical cocaine, crack cocaine has no medicinal purposes and is solely a drug of abuse.
 The extreme danger associated with abusing cocaine is illustrated by the Substance Abuse in Healthcare Administration’s observation that it was the number-one illicit drug associated with emergency department (ED) visits in the period between 2004 and 2011, accounting for approximately 162 out of every 100,000 ED visits.3

-Common Signs of Crack Abuse
+Signs of Crack Cocaine Overdose (Crack Abuse)

 According to the American Society of Addiction Medicine,1 some of the common signs of crack cocaine abuse include: